volatusveritas/projector/PDJ/PDJ#0.md

 # ProjectOr Development Journal, Entry #0

-So far, the development of ProjectOr has been an experiment more than anything, in three ways: firstly, it want to see if I'm actually capable of designing and implementing a programming language, or become capable of such a thing in the process of trying and failing; secondly, I want to show beginners what actually trying to do something new looks like, unlike YouTube tutorials and programming
+So far, the development of ProjectOr has been an experiment more than anything, in three ways: firstly, I want to see if I'm actually capable of designing and implementing a programming language, or become capable of such a thing in the process of trying and failing; secondly, I want to show beginners what actually trying to do something new looks like, unlike YouTube tutorials and programming